Integrity Commissioner--effective July 1, 2022

 Section 223.3 of the revised Municipal Act, supra, enables a municipality to appoint an "Integrity Commissioner" to address the application of the Code of Conduct for elected officials and/or members of local boards.
 In addition, the legislation provides that the Integrity Commissioner can be delegated any or all of the policy matters surrounding the enforcement of Codes of Conduct for elected officials and/or members of local boards.

-Further, pursuant to section 223.4, an Integrity Commissioner has the power to deal with requests to investigate suspected contraventions of the Code of Conduct and has the right of free access to all records of a municipality, a Councillor or a local board that the Commissioner believes is necessary to investigate an inquiry.
+Further, pursuant to section 223.4, an Integrity Commissioner has the power to deal with requests to investigate suspected contraventions of the Code of Conduct and the Municipal Conflict of Interest Act, has the right of free access to all records of a municipality, a Councillor or a local board that the Commissioner believes is necessary to investigate an inquiry.
 Section 223.4 of the Act also specifies that the Integrity Commissioner may recommend the following penalties should there be determination a contravention has occurred:

 - A reprimand; or